 We have given the most incredible gift of communication.
 Our ability to interact orally is utterly unique compared to any other creature on the planet.
 We are good at it too.
-We read subtle nuance, micro gestures across the lyric, song and dance of our discussions.
-Yet even given all this, we still on occasions get it wrong, we fall down in between the cracks of understanding, miss reading something that someone has said, and so introduce unhelpful stress into our relationships, both working and personal.
+We read subtle nuance, and micro gestures across the lyrics, song and dance of our discussions.
+Yet even given all this, we still on occasions get it wrong, we fall down between the cracks of understanding, miss reading something that someone has said, and so introduce unhelpful stress into our relationships, both working and personal.

 Often we will start to notice that the conversation is beginning to progress in an unhelpful way, perhaps emotion is swelling a little and the dialogue not unfolding in a helpful way.
-It’s in these moments we need to become a little analytical and work out how we can restore equilibrium, ‘understanding’ back into the dialogue.
+It’s in these moments we need to become a little analytical and work out how we can restore equilibrium, and ‘understanding’ back into the dialogue.

 A simple tool that can help us do this is found in recognising the appearance of the ‘arc of distortion’.
 Diagrammatically it looks something like this:

 In those trigger moments, when we notice that the dialogue is not progressing well, we need to reposition and seek to narrow the gap between intent and perception.

 The two questions I need to use for this diagnosis couldn’t be simpler:

 - What is my intent in this conversation?

 - What is the likely perception of the other party?